tenkeyless/keras_site/content/korean/docs/guides/functional_api/_index.md

 The reverse of a `Conv2D` layer is a `Conv2DTranspose` layer, and the reverse of a `MaxPooling2D` layer is an `UpSampling2D` layer.

-## All models are callable, just like layers
+## All models are callable, just like layers {#all-models-are-callable-just-like-layers}

 You can treat any model as if it were a layer by invoking it on an `Input` or on the output of another layer.
 By calling a model you aren't just reusing the architecture of the model, you're also reusing its weights.